alexgoodell/go-mdism/README.md

 General to do
-- [ ] Split DALYs, YLD, YLL, events and costs by state - Alex to complete
+- [ ] Split DALYs, YLD, YLL by state - Rick to complete
-- [ ] set up PSA reporting - natural events,	etc - Alex to complete
+- [ ] Set up PSA reporting - natural events, PSA switch etc - Alex to complete
-- [ ] sensitivity analysis tools - waiting on consult from E Marsielle
+- [ ] sensitivity analysis tools - waiting on consult from E Marsielle, beta, gamma, normal - Alex,
 - [x] costs - rick is working on
 - [x] discounting - began (6/22/15), waiting on response from Jim
 - [x] open cohort - done (6/20/15)